-6. Music on the Course
+5. Music on the Course

-According to Rule 4.3a(4), "Listening to audio or watching video on matters unrelated to the competition being played (such as a news report or background music)" is allowed during a round, however "Listening to music or other audio to eliminate distractions or to help with swing tempo" is not allowed and "consideration should be shown to others" at all times.

-To ensure that these rules are followed and enforced, the Board has determined the following:
+According to USGA Rule 4.3a(4), "Listening to audio or watching video on matters unrelated to the competition being played (such as a news report or background music)" is allowed during a round, however "Listening to music or other audio to eliminate distractions or to help with swing tempo" is not allowed and "consideration should be shown to others" at all times.
+To ensure that these rules are followed and enforced, the Board has enacted the following clarifications:

-- Headphones/earbuds are banned, as they render the nature of the audio unverifiable - Audio/Video may not be played during a player's pre-shot routine or stroke - Audio/Video may only be played at a level low enough as not to distract others - o If any player in a group asks that A/V not be played, the entire group must comply - o If any nearby group hears audio and asks for it to be lowered, players must comply
+- Headphones/earbuds are banned, as they render the nature of the audio unverifiable - Music may not be played during the process of a player's pre-shot routine or stroke - Music may only be played at a low enough decibel level as not to distract others - o If any player in a group asks that music not be played, the entire group must comply - o If any nearby group hears music and asks for it to be lowered, players must comply